7ninjas/scss-mixins/BEST_PRACTICES.md

 ### Table of content

+- getting started - how to create first project and, how to configure it, how to style my first component
+- reboot.css or normalize.css
 - help youself with <b>stylelint</b>
 - naming conventions
   - don't reuse parent's class name in child's classes